 Building a community; To build on top of an engaged audience, you can foster communities to create a forum of like-minded customers

 Using targeted advertising and promotions; Social ads and boosting can increase your reach if done properly.

 Lastly, partnering with influencers; Influencers in your niche already have the attention of your audience.
 No harm in borrowing their “influence” to boost your presence along with it.

 Referral is basically rewarding the process of inviting new customers to your business.
 That is an existing customer referring your service to your friends and family, usually to cash in on an incentive.

-The incentives are the crucial part of any referral program.
+The incentives are a crucial part of any referral program.
 As in what will the customer gain by recommending your product or service to people?
 Usually, SaaS companies offer free subscriptions and discounts in exchange for referrals.

-However, it can be a double edged sword if your plans aren’t well thought out.
+However, it can be a double-edged sword if your plans aren’t well thought out.
 I remember a food delivery app struggling with referrals because their system wasn’t idiot-proofed.
-They ended up paying customers after delivering items, because the referral system was abused beyond repair.
+They ended up paying customers after delivering items because the referral system was abused beyond repair.
 To avoid such a conundrum keep these things in mind,

 - Offer an incentive that is an incentive, not a post-it “thank you” note.

 - Cap the amount of redeemable incentives.